puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 {{% alert title="Note" color="primary" %}}Follow the sso login steps in the new browser window.
 The `--grpc-web` parameter is necessary due to missing http 2.0 router.{{% /alert %}}

-## Task {{% param sectionnumber %}}.2: Add Resources to a Git Repository
+## Task {{% param sectionnumber %}}.2: Add Resources to a Git repository

-As we are proceeding from now on according to the GitOps principle we need to push all existing Resources located in `<workspace>/*.yaml`  into a new Git Repository.
+As we are proceeding from now on according to the GitOps principle we need to push all existing resources located in `<workspace>/*.yaml`  into a new Git repository.

-Create an empty Git Repository in Gitea.
+Create an empty Git repository in Gitea.
 You will find the exposed hostname of the Gitea repository by inspecting the OpenShift Route:

 ```bash
 oc -n pitc-infra-gitea get route gitea -ojsonpath='{.spec.host}'